Germany’s Working Holiday Visa for Australians

 Applying in Germany

-If you apply for your working holiday visa after arriving in Germany, you’ll need to ensure you’ve received your visa within 90 days of arrival.
+If you do want to apply for your working holiday visa after arriving in Germany, you’ll need to ensure you’ve received your visa within 90 days of arrival.

-If you apply in Berlin, your visa should be processed on the same day.
+If you apply in Berlin, your visa could be processed on the same day.
 But in the wurst-case scenario (pardon the pun!), it could take 4-6 weeks to process your visa.

 Arriving in Germany